 Use Borrowed Funds to Invest

 Generally, interest expenses are deductible for tax purposes if the funds are borrowed for the purpose of earning income from a business or an investment vehicle.
-Therefore, consider paying down non-deductible personal debts (such as RRSP loans, mortgages on home purchases and credit card balances) before paying down deductible investment-related debt and speak with our tax advisor about structuring your borrowing to achieve tax deductibility.
+Therefore, consider paying down non-deductible personal debts (such as RRSP loans, mortgages on home purchases and credit card balances) before paying down deductible investment-related debt and speak with your tax advisor about structuring your borrowing to achieve tax deductibility.

 Reduce Tax for Your Estate

 Your estate plan can accommodate a number of tax-saving strategies to reduce or defer the amount of tax payable by your estate and maximize the amount available to your heirs.
 Some of the most common planning strategies include using a trust created in your Will to split investment income, naming a beneficiary for your RRSP / RRIF or TFSA, making charitable bequests in your Will and bequesting appreciated assets to your spouse (or a qualifying spousal trust) to defer tax on the accrued capital gains.